Arturo Álvarez (footballer, born 1985): Club career

 On February 7, 2013, he was loaned to Hungarian club Videoton.
 He played well enough with the team that in June 2013 he signed a two-year contract to stay in Hungary.
 He was released in 2015.

 On March 3, 2016, after a successful preseason trial with the club, Álvarez was signed by Chicago Fire to a one-year deal with one year option.

 On December 10, 2017, Álvarez was traded by Chicago to his home town club, the Houston Dynamo, in exchange for a second-round selection in the 2019 MLS SuperDraft. Álvarez was mainly used as a sub and helped the Dynamo win the 2018 US Open Cup.
 He left the club again at the end of 2018.

 On March 1, 2019, Álvarez announced his retirement from playing professional soccer.

-International
+International career

 United States

 Álvarez represented the United States in various youth levels – U-17, U-18, and U-20.
 He also participated in various matches and training camps with the U-23 team.